Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 Our `services` creates the brigde to core functionality, `nudge.recommender`.
 This cuts ties, between our core `recommender` and api's `routes`, making ETC sing: swap the `nudge.recommender`, `routes` don’t care; mock services for tests; onboard with “this plugs in here.”
 A nod to `Interface Segregation (I)` keeps it tighter—`routes` only sees the methods it uses, no bloated baggage.

+# The Beauty of Pragmatic Programming

 Did I lose you?
-It is okay to be lost.
-This is why programming is beautiful.
-What is amazing about pragmatic programmering is opportunity to learn and discover pragmatic ways of solving big challenge with simple and intuitive choices.
-We will, step by step, build a chase to why this is a pragmatic structure.
-But before we open another Tuborg, let start from beginning -`TDD`.
-In the beginning, there was `TDD`.
+It’s okay to feel lost—programming’s beauty lies in that very chaos.
+What makes *pragmatic programming* so amazing is the chance to learn and uncover simple, intuitive ways to tackle challenges.
+Step by step, we’ll build a case for why this approach creates a pragmatic structure.
+But before we crack open another Tuborg, let’s start at the beginning: [Test-Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
+This is the pragmatic gospel I preach.

-#### Automate Boring ...
-Every Stuff

-Pre-commit, pyproject.toml and github action

 next: TDD: chapter 2 that should have been chapter one.